REGULATIONS AND CONDITIONS FROM SEPTEMBER 2021

 If you are a school applying on behalf of a parent / carer for a pupil in your school, it is the school’s responsibility to get the Regulations and Conditions signed by the parent and sent to West Sussex Music.
 This is to ensure that parents have read and understood the Regulations and Conditions of the contract with West Sussex Music.
 If agreement is not confirmed and lessons take place, the school will be held liable for any debt incurred.

-It is not always possible to offer teaching on the full range of instruments or choice of lessons type in every school.
-If we are unable to offer lessons in school as requested, we may offer lessons on an alternative instrument.
+It is not possible to offer teaching on the full range of instruments or choice of lessons type in every school.
+If WSM is unable to offer lessons in school as requested, we may offer lessons on an alternative instrument or signpost to a West Sussex Music Associate Tutor.
+Associate Tutors are approved, independent providers and not employed by WSM.
+Associates set their own rates and agreements with parents/carers and are not subject to these Regulations and Conditions.

 Music Centre sessions take place either on Saturdays or weekday evenings during term time.
-The activities are led by specialist West Sussex Music teachers.
-The standard course of Music Centre sessions is 30 in a full school year of which two sessions will be concert performances for relevant groups.
+The activities are led by specialist West Sussex Music teachers and quality-assured Associates.
+The standard course of Music Centre sessions is 30 in a full school year of which two sessions may be concert performances for relevant groups.
 Please note that an additional local charge may be made for audience attendance at concerts.

 Music Centre activities are open to children up to the age of 19.
 Please be aware that some activities are age-specific, and some require pupils to have reached a minimum standard before they are eligible to join.
-Membership of a County Ensemble will be subject to a competitive audition.
+Membership of selected activities may be subject to a competitive audition.

-We have a limited stock of instruments to support pupils learning through West Sussex Music Hub.
+We have a limited stock of instruments to support pupils learning through West Sussex Music or with an Associate Tutor.
 Although we always try to help, we cannot guarantee to provide an instrument for every pupil.
-Priority will be given to families eligible for ‘help with paying the fees’ and for pupils in their first year of lessons.
+Priority will be given to families eligible for the Bursary Fund and for pupils in their first year of lessons.
 The period of hire is initially for one school year but may, subject to availability, be extended.
 If instrument hire starts after half-term, a charge of 50% will be made for this initial part term.

 The instrument is to be used only by the pupil named in the hire agreement.
-The instrument remains at all times the property of West Sussex Music Trust.
+The instrument remains the property of West Sussex Music Trust.

-We aim to process your application promptly and will inform the relevant instrumental teacher of your details on the Monday following your application.
-The teacher will contact you during that week to give you lesson start details.
-Please note that the lesson start date will depend on the spaces available, which is why lessons may not always be able to start immediately.
+We aim to process your application promptly.
+Each instrumental teacher manages their waiting list, please note that the lesson start date will depend on the spaces available.
 If lessons are unable to start immediately the teacher will keep you updated with progress.

 Music Centre activities